How to use data binding within Avalonia UI user control, i.e. How to bind to user control properties within the user control itself

 Text="{Binding $parent[ctrl:BindableUserControl].Greeting}" />

 Our last option is to define DataContext for the TextBlock control.
-Doing so will override the hierarchical data context, which is MainViewModel in our case, and will allow us to use the simplest form of data binding ({Binding Greeting}).
+Doing so overrides the hierarchical data context, which is MainViewModel in our case, and allows us to use the simplest form of data binding ({Binding Greeting}).
 Note that we are referencing the user control by name (Avalonia UI syntax – # prefix).

 <TextBlock